Usages of standard dashboard nodes¶

 details in the message payload.

-The template node allows you to create and define your own widgets.
+The "template" node allows you to create and define your own widgets.
 You can design the widgets within the framework using HTML, JavaScript.
 You can also override builds in CSS styles.

 You can create a template and save it in the library for re-use.